 The DC Council is moving forward with the “Stop Discrimination by Algorithms Act” B24-0558.
-This complex legislation would apply to large and small businesses, from hospitals, universities, and other large organizations to one-of-a-kind storefront shops and sole proprietors.
+This complex legislation would apply to large and small DC businesses alike, from hospitals, universities, and other large employers to one-of-a-kind storefront shops and sole proprietors.

-B24-0558 WOULD IMPOSE MAJOR NEW RESTRICTIONS, REQUIREMENTS AND PENALTIES FOR VIOLATIONS ON MEMBERS OF THE DC CHAMBER AND THE BUSINESS COMMUNITY.
+B24-0558 WOULD IMPOSE MAJOR NEW REQUIREMENTS AND PENALTIES FOR VIOLATIONS ON A NUMBER OF SMALL- AND MEDIUM-SIZED DC BUSINESSES.

 THE NEW RESTRICTIONS